LemonPancakes/FindMyPhone/private-policy.md

 *   **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-*   **Application** means the software program provided by the Company downloaded by You on any electronic device, named Songs
+*   **Application** means the software program provided by the Company downloaded by You on any electronic device, named Where's My Phone?

-*   **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Songs.
+*   **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Where's My Phone?.

 *   **Country** refers to: Washington, United States